12 Analytics

-The Analytics tab enables you to view the details of API usage, such as the total number of API calls, the number of API calls that were successful, and the number of API calls that failed or produced errors.
-With analytics, you can troubleshoot your API calls and quickly identify where the error is occurring in your application.
+The Analytics tab enables you to view the details of REST API, Streaming, and Data API usage.
+You can select the Call Type for REST and view results for the total number of API calls, the number of API calls that were successful, and the number of API calls that failed or produced errors.
+When you select the Call Type for Streaming, it shows results for messages Produced (all streaming messages), messages Waiting (not yet received), and messages Consumed (received).
+You can also select the Call Type for Data APIs and view results for the number of requests, the number of records returned, and the number of errors.
+With Analytics, you can troubleshoot your REST API, Streaming, and Data API calls and quickly identify any errors occurring in your application.

 When paying for API usage, it is critical to know when one of your applications starts making unusual calls, so you can avoid unexpected bills and better plan your expense budget.